appcelerator-archive/amp/README.md

  * Logs and metrics realtime filtered feeds and historical query support
  * [Kibana dashboard](https://www.elastic.co/guide/en/kibana/current/dashboard.html) service included

-The current version is `0.11.0`.
-While not recommended for production use quite yet, it's getting close (about six weeks away).
+While not recommended for production use quite yet, it's getting close (anticipated shortly after v0.12 in mid-June).
 In the meantime, you can use the current playground hosted at `cloud.appcelerator.io`, and you can also host your own cluster.
 You can even create a full cluster on your own laptop with `amp cluster create` using the CLI.